Getting Started

 Notes:

-3. If chains other than Ethereum mainnet are configured, you must also configure Ethereum mainnet.
+2. The chains section is required.
+At least one chain must be enabled.
+An RPC for mainnet is required even if mainnet is disabled.
 The software reads mainnet smart contracts (such as the Unchained Index and UniSwap) during normal operation.

-5. The services section is required.
+4. The services section is required.
 At least one service must be enabled.

-6. When a scraper or monitor is "catching up" to a chain, the sleep value is ignored.
+5. When a scraper or monitor is "catching up" to a chain, the sleep value is ignored.

 Using Environment Variables